junxit/us-congress-bills-114/derived/amendments.md

 ### 46 U.S.C. § 8103

 > Section 421(d) of the Coast Guard and Maritime Transportation Act of 2006 (46 U.S.C.
-8103 note) is amended by striking “On March 1, 2007, and annually thereafter” and inserting “Not later than July 1 of each year”.
+8103 note) is amended by striking “On March 1, 2007, and annually thereafter” and inserting “Not later than July 1 of each year” .

 | | |
 |---|---|